Common concept maps#

 Some general guidelines for creating IHMC concept maps are:

-The “ozone” map below is another example of a concept map.
-It shows the complex relationships between ozone (a gas in the atmosphere), the earth, and human beings.
-With one glance, you can see that “bad” ozone creates smog and may contribute to global warming while “good” ozone is destroyed by CFCs and chlorine.
-You can see how powerful such a map can be in helping you to learn complex material.
+The “ozone” map below is another example.
+It lays out the relationships between ozone (a gas in the atmosphere), the earth, and human beings.
+Reading the labels, you can trace that “bad” ozone creates smog and may contribute to global warming, while “good” ozone is destroyed by CFCs and chlorine.
+A map like this is useful for untangling a topic where the same word (“ozone”) means two opposite things depending on where it sits.

 While viewing the map below, did you notice that it’s not meeting an IHMC guideline?
 Which guideline is it not meeting?